 With roughly an hour left until we would be finishing the day of hiking, I was convinced I was going to have to be carried to our accommodation.

-“It’s probably just a tight muscle, stretch it out a bit,” Dustin suggested.
+“It’s probably just a tight muscle, stretch it out a bit,” Dave suggested.